Daniella San Martin-Feeney is one of our volunteer ambassadors and contributed to this guest blog as part of our winter activity blog series.

 A couple of decades later, I was looking for new hobbies and things to do in the winter.
-I was drawn, this time, to cross-country skiing because it looked fun and peaceful when I saw others gliding around on Victoria golf course.
-I liked the fact that you can just put on the skis and go, and that, unlike downhill skiing, you don’t have to buy an expensive lift ticket.
+I was drawn, this time, to cross-country skiing because it looked fun and peaceful when I saw others gliding around on the Victoria golf course.
+I liked the fact that you can just put on the skis and go and that, unlike downhill skiing, you don’t have to buy an expensive lift ticket.

 I grabbed a couple of friends and we took our first steps into the world of cross-country skiing by taking an afternoon lesson from the City of Edmonton.
 I rented skis and went out a couple more times, took a few more lessons, and before I knew it, I was hooked!
 This was nothing like the boring afternoon in elementary school all those years ago.